You've probably heard the saying before, "you can't teach an old dog 🐶 new tricks."

 It's sometimes used as an excuse to wave away behaviors that have become ingrained over the years, applied equally to dogs and to people.

 It had to come from somewhere, but did it really come from dogs 🤔?
 Do dogs really reach an age where they're too old to learn something new?
 Is it ever too late to socialize an adult dog?

 While many will wholeheartedly say yes, we’d argue that the correct answer is no.

 In this post a make a point that it's never too late to improve social skills or train a dog.
 I have also included a great short video 📽️ where an expert from the ASPCA discusses their experience with socializing adult dogs.
 It is a great testimonial.
 This is a must watch!

 Whether you want to teach them to shake, or you just want to adjust their behavior to be kinder around children and other dogs.

 That said, it will be more difficult for you to socialize a dog once they have reached certain age milestones.

-Looking for more dog care guides? no problem, you can either scroll all the way down to the further readings section or stop by my blog.
-It is packed with resources 😁.
-Happy reading and sharing!
+Looking for more dog care guides? no problem, you can always visit my blog for more!
+Spoiler alert, it is packed with resources 😁.